 Ignoring Experts Comments

 You can also stay clear of this bias by being careful with the experts’ commentary.
-There are several research that proves humans are extremely sensitive to the opinions experts offer on the news shows.
+There are various researches that prove humans are extremely sensitive to the opinions experts offer on the news shows.
 So, for instance, if an analyst says that a stock is showing potential, then this might impact their decision.